danyadanish/PostGresSQL-Benchmarking-Project/README.md

 - Justifying index choices based on PostgreSQL-specific reasoning and knowledge of Relational Database Management Systems (RDBMS).

 The project was conducted in two phases:
-1. **Basic Indexing**: Creating indices to optimize query performance.
+1. **Basic Indexing**: Creating indices to optimize query performance with High Load (1000 - 10000 Runs).
 2. **Advanced Optimization**: Modifying the physical plan to force PostgreSQL to use specific indices and analyzing the impact on performance.

 ## Tools and Technologies